Oral Allergy Syndrome

 |Ragweed Pollen||Banana, Honey, Melon, Chamomile tea, Sunflower seeds|

 A certain amount of cross-reactivity occurs between foods of similar classes and this should be borne in mind if symptoms recur on specific food avoidance.
 For example if allergic to peanuts, then there is a high risk of being allergic to beans, peas, lentils, carob, senna and liquorice (all members of the legume family).
 But foods from divergent food families may cross react such as “celery-spice-carrot-mugwort syndrome”.
 This may be due to the presence of similar pan-allergens called Profilin and Lipid Transfer Protein (LTP) common to fruit, grass and vegetables and which accounts for the cross-reactivity we see between unrelated foods.
 It would appear that allergic reactions to fruit and vegetables, which often coexist with pollen allergy, are on the increase.
 These pan-allergens seem to play a protective role in plants and are induced by environmental stress such as plant infections, soil conditions, changes in weather and storage conditions.
 Birch pollen allergic people can have cross-reactions to apples and other fruit, grass pollen allergic people may react to melon, cereals and tomatoes, while those allergic to latex, react to avocado, chestnut, banana and kiwi-fruit.
 Profilin generally causes milder reactions and is destroyed by heat and cooking.
 Northern Europeans are more prone to mild oral allergic symptoms with their Silver Birch tree pollen allergies.
 However, Lipid transfer Protein (LTP) is heat and digestion resistant and can cause more severe systemic allergic reactions.
+Certain Peach allergic people sensitised to the LTP allergen Pru p3 are likely to have more severe allergic reactions.
 People of southern European decent seem to be prone to more severe LTP fruit allergic reactions with anaphylaxis and no associated hay fever.

 Some individuals who are allergic to Latex rubber may develop allergic symptoms on contact with certain foods.
 Major Latex proteins have a similar structure to proteins found in fruit and nuts, the immune systems thus confuses these foods with Latex and a severe allergic reaction may occur.
 Latex cross-reactive foods include: